sourcegraph/about/blogposts/2022/developer-productivity.md

 ---
-title: 'A dev's thoughts on developer productivity'
+title: "A dev's thoughts on developer productivity"
-description: 'Developers are systems thinkers and yet, most measures of developer productivity are metrics-based, instead of systems-based.
-In this post, Sourcegraph co-founder and CTO Beyang Liu presents five charts that visualize what really matters for developer productivity.'
+description: "Developers are systems thinkers and yet, most measures of developer productivity are metrics-based, instead of systems-based.
+In this post, Sourcegraph co-founder and CTO Beyang Liu presents five charts that visualize what really matters for developer productivity."
 author: Beyang Liu
 authorUrl: https://twitter.com/beyang
 publishDate: 2022-06-28T18:00+02:00